Mariners manufacture win in ninth inning, avoid extra innings in Texas

 "It was so close," Hernandez said of the near triple play.
 "I thought we had it."

-Hernandez then got Kiner-Falefa to pop out to end an inning.
+Hernandez got Kiner-Falefa to pop out to end the inning.
 It was one run when it could have been so much more.

 "That fourth inning was critical," Servais said.
 "That really kind of turned the game back into his favor and then he got the 1-2-3 fifth, which is key as well."